-(6) The Company and its subsidiaries have formulated “Regulations for Rejection of Antisocial Forces,” which prohibits the provision of any profit or accommodation to antisocial forces, and is steadfastly committed to resisting any pressure from such forces.
+(6) The Company and its subsidiaries have formulated “Regulations for Rejection of Antisocial Forces,” prohibits the provision of any profit or accommodation to antisocial forces, and is steadfastly committed to resisting any pressure from such forces.

 Article 35 Internal Audits